octoblu/microblu_ws/README.md

   	Serial.print(skynetclient.read());
 }
 ```
-This can be seen in our Firmata example using https://www.npmjs.org/package/skynet-serial.
+This can be seen in our https://www.npmjs.org/package/skynet-serial example in the node_client directory.

 LICENSE
 -------